Orangemen corroborate Behind Closed Doors

 This has been the pattern of opposition since the release of Behind Closed Doors.
 The chief issue is not the accuracy of the content.
 That is beyond dispute.
 It is rather the fact that their cherished secrets and mysteries are now out in the public domain for all to see, including their inquisitive spouses, their bemused friends, and sworn foes.
 This is their main issue of irritation.

-Webster concludes: “What Malcomson describes coincides with the little that my informant shared with me about the ritual.”
+Dr Webster concludes: “What Malcomson describes coincides with the little that my informant shared with me about the ritual.”
+He assureded The Times in regard to the same: “I have no hesitation about the accuracy of the material.”

-One thing that is clear over the years, when you consider all the refutations of Behind Closed Doors, is that the Orange members cannot deny the disclosed detail outlined in this historic exposure, but are rather forced to place a sanitized slant on the Royal Arch Purple ritual in order to justify its neo-Masonic nature.
+One thing that is clear over the years, when you consider all the refutations of Behind Closed Doors, is that the Orange members cannot deny the disclosed detail outlined in this historic exposure.
+They are rather forced to place a sanitized slant on the Royal Arch Purple ritual in order to justify its neo-Masonic nature.

 Let’s be honest: facts are stubborn things.